Tinea%20corporis,%20cruris%20-and-%20pedis Treatment

 - Oral antifungals have been used to control acute vesicular tinea pedis

-- Pulse doses of Fluconazole, Itraconazole & Terbinafine have been shown effective
+- Pulse doses of Fluconazole, Itraconazole and Terbinafine have been shown effective

 - Use of Fluconazole in immunocompromised patients should be done sparingly